 Total Support for Food Metabolomics Analysis

-Shimadzu provides complete support for GC/MS food metabolomics analysis from sample preparation to multivariate analysis.
+Shimadzu provides complete support for GC/MS food metabolomics analysis from sample preparation to visualization on metabolic maps and multivariate analysis.
 The "Metabolomics Handbook" compiles practical information on food sample preparation, allowing even newcomers to food metabolomics to output results up to and including multivariate analysis.